Foundations of Advanced Psychiatric Mental Health Practice (D343)

 Why other options are wrong:

-• To evaluate the patient's medical history
+• To determine the patient's family history of mental illness

 Explanation